TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 Run the job.
 You now have bin8 tomograms.

-## Refining TS alignment:
+## Refining tilt series alignment:

-Similar to Scipion, you can measure the tomogram thickness for each tomogram and use this value to have a more accurate TS alignment.
+Similar to Scipion, you can measure the tomogram thickness for each tomogram and use this value to have a more accurate tilt series alignment.
 If you follow the Tutorial using Gain1 or Gain2 from the Chlamy dataset you can download the measured tomogram thickness files [**here**](/02-dataset-software-resources/#downloads).
 If not you can refine tilt series alignment by measuring the tomogram thickness as follows:

 To do this, you can measure in IMOD by hand.